nelscity/NowCity/SLR max.md

 ---
 # SLR max

+## SLR max implications for long-term urbanism
+When it comes time to relocate New York, Boston, Washington DC, Miami, or another coastal city after a major disaster, don't just move a few feet up the road or build slightly higher barriers, instead relocate to 70 meters (230 feet) above current sea level.
+This strategy will payoff in the long-term through the enduring legacy of planning and investment, like the ancient roads in Greece that are still being used millennia later.

 ## Why 70 meters is the max
 Long-term investment in cities should be located at least [70m (~230')](https://www.usgs.gov/faqs/how-would-sea-level-change-if-all-glaciers-melted) above GMSL 1993 (1-2m variance from NAVD88 for us North Americans) because the there is enough heat in the ocean already from Global Warming to melt the surface ice.

-When scientists talk about “if all the surface ice melted,” they generally mean that every bit of land‐based ice—including the vast Antarctic and Greenland ice sheets as well as all smaller glaciers and ice caps—were to melt completely.
+When scientists talk about “if all the surface ice melted,” they generally mean that every bit of land‐based ice, including the vast Antarctic and Greenland ice sheets as well as all smaller glaciers and ice caps, were to melt completely.
 Under this scenario, the global mean sea level is estimated to rise by roughly 70 meters (about 230 feet) relative to today’s sea level.
-Under current estimates based on the mass of the ice sheets and glaciers: the **Antarctic ice sheet** contributes roughly **58 m**, the **Greenland ice sheet** adds about **7 m**, and all **other glacier ice** contributes an additional **~0.4–0.6 m**.
+Under current estimates based on the mass of the ice sheets and glaciers: the Antarctic ice sheet contributes roughly 58 m, the Greenland ice sheet adds about 7 m, and all other glacier ice contributes an additional ~0.4–0.6 m.
 Together, these components store over 99% of the Earth's freshwater ice and add up to approximately 70 meters of global sea level rise.

 This is actually good news, because 500 million years ago the sea level was about [180-225 meters](https://www.pnas.org/doi/10.1073/pnas.2013083118) above current levels, but that was due to reduced ocean basin volume due to rapid seafloor spreading.